Why Your Freshman Should Take GT1000 this Fall Semester

 Steven P. Girardot, Ph.D.

 Director, Office of Success Programs

-This fall, there are more than 70 sections of GT1000 offered at a variety of days and times that will to accommodate virtually any class schedule.
-A full schedule of GT1000 classes is available at www.gt1000.gatech.edu.
-If your student did not register for GT1000 during FASET, he or she will have the opportunity to register during Phase II of registration, which will begin during the week of move-in August 12 - 21.
+This fall, there are more than 70 sections of GT1000 offered at a variety of days and times that will accommodate virtually any class schedule.
+A full schedule of GT1000 classes will be available in early July at www.gt1000.gatech.edu.
+If your student does not register for GT1000 during FASET, he or she will have the opportunity to register during Phase II of registration, which will begin during the week of move-in August 16 - 27.
 The textbook for GT1000, which contains important information and resources specific to Georgia Tech, is available for purchase at the Georgia Tech bookstore.
 If you or your student has any questions about the course including registration, please contact the Office of Success Programs at www.successprograms.gatech.edu or 404.894.1945.

 The GT1000 instructors and team leaders are looking forward to working with your student this fall to help provide a successful start to his or her undergraduate experience.